Renovating a Front Porch in Washington DC

 Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and up to $50,000 in renovation financial protection— for free.

-How will you use the porch?
+How will you use the front porch?

 Porches are transition spaces between the outside world and home.
 At the same time, they are an extension of living space that is not quite inside or outside.
 Start your project by determining how you will use the porch space.
 Will it be a space to greet guests?
 Will it be a family gathering spot?
 Do you plan to eat on the porch?